GaryGapinski/fail2ban-extras/filter.d/sshd-extra.md

 [mandatory-to-implement](https://tools.ietf.org/html/rfc4253)
 (e.g., ssh-rsa, 3des-cbc, diffie-hellman-group1-sha1, hmac-sha1) or recommended.
 Requisite implementation does not entail requisite usage.
+If finite field DH must be used for interoperability, consider using groups defined in [RFC 8268](https://tools.ietf.org/html/rfc8268) with the possible addition of `diffie-hellman-group14-sha1`.
+And generate custom moduli for them.

 This configuration
-— particularly the restrictions on host key, key exchange, cipher, and MAC algorithms — has been observed to effectively deny over 80% of unwanted arrivees (which at the the time of this writing predominantly identify as `SSH-2.0-libssh-0.6.3`¹).
+— particularly the restrictions on host key, key exchange, cipher, and MAC algorithms — has been observed to effectively deny over 80% of unwanted arrivées (which at the the time of this writing predominantly identify as `SSH-2.0-libssh-0.6.3`¹).
 These FIN ACK as soon as they see the server key exchange init (observed as `Connection closed by … [preauth]`).
 The ones which get farther send client key exchange init and then the server FIN ACKs (observed as `Unable to negotiate … no matching key exchange method found`).
-Those which manage a key exchange fail authentication.
+Those which manage a key exchange then fail SSH authentication.

 ¹ Routinely seen:
 - host_key_algorithms: `ssh-rsa,ssh-dss`